Contempt of Court in Florida: What Tampa Defendants Need to Know

 Brancato Law Firm, P.A.

-What Is Contempt of Court?
+What Is Contempt of Court Under Florida Law?

-Contempt of court occurs when a person obstructs justice, violates a lawful court order, or disrespects the authority of the court.
-This power has deep roots.
+Legal Definition: Contempt of court occurs when a person obstructs justice, violates a lawful court order, or disrespects the authority of the court.
 More than a century ago, the U.S. Supreme Court emphasized that contempt should be used only when “necessary or proper.”
 Gompers v.
 Buck’s Stove & Range Co., 221 U.S. 418 (1911).
+Florida divides contempt into two main categories: criminal contempt (punitive) and civil contempt (coercive).

 Direct Criminal Contempt in Florida

+Direct criminal contempt happens in the courtroom, in the judge’s presence.
+The court can see or hear the behavior firsthand.
 Although judges can address direct contempt immediately, Florida Rule of Criminal Procedure 3.830 now requires strict procedural compliance.
-The 2021 amendments ensure due process before punishment is imposed.
+Specifically, the 2021 amendments ensure due process before punishment is imposed.

 Indirect Criminal Contempt: Violations Outside Court

-Because the judge did not witness the behavior, indirect contempt requires procedural safeguards, including written notice and an opportunity to defend the allegations.
-The defendant must receive due process before the court can impose punishment.
+Indirect criminal contempt occurs outside the judge’s presence.
+Because the judge did not witness the behavior, indirect contempt requires procedural safeguards.
+Consequently, the defendant must receive written notice and an opportunity to defend the allegations before the court can impose punishment.

 Florida law also provides a right to a jury trial if the court seeks more than six months of jail time.
 Tide v.
 State, 804 So.
 2d 412 (Fla.
 4th DCA 2001).
-This right carries important procedural protections, including time to prepare, discovery, and trial rights.
+This right carries important procedural protections, including time to prepare, discovery, and full trial rights.

 Indirect Criminal Contempt in Juvenile Proceedings